It was a girl my age and she looked very familiar.

 We stayed a little longer as the others relaxed with me, floating in the water.
 Then we all got out so we could keep moving to the next location.
-We spent weeks going everywhere and every day we would stop so they could teach me how to swim.
-I took it really slowly but eventually I could bob and move around on top of the water like the others, with my mask on of course.
+We spent weeks going to and from different islands on the plant and every day we would stop to continue my swim lessons.
+I was a slow learner, but eventually I could bob and move around on top of the water like the others, with my mask on of course.

 “Wow, you’ve come a long way!”
 Lone praised one day.

 I was actually starting to enjoy being in the water.
-It gave me a feeling of being free in such a large space and reminded me of the time we were floating in the Jago, that one time before we crash landed.
+It gave me a feeling of being free in such a large space and reminded me of the time we were floating in the Jago, before we crash-landed on a dying planet.

 “Thanks!”
 I said happily.